Version 3.12.0

 Each result on this table is within roughly half a percentage point of the equivalent 4dF result.

-If using Fudge Points (FP), the GM will need to answer the following questions:
+If using Fudge points, the GM will need to answer the following questions:

-Both Fudge Points and XP can be used as a reward to encourage specific behavior from PCs.
-Fudge Points should be awarded when the GM wants to give the players one-time out-of-character bonuses, while XP should be awarded when the GM wants to represent long-term in-character character improvement.
+Both Fudge points and XP can be used as a reward to encourage specific behavior from PCs.
+Fudge points should be awarded when the GM wants to give the players one-time out-of-character bonuses, while XP should be awarded when the GM wants to represent long-term in-character character improvement.
+I think of it as the difference between character luck (Fudge points) and character skill (XP).

-The GM should not make the players choose between spending FP and saving XP.
+The GM should not make the players choose between spending Fudge points and saving XP.
 Having to trade a permanent asset for a temporary boost can be deeply unpleasant, and it can lead to imbalanced characters later on.

 If the GM wishes to apply a bonus or penalty less than one level they may use advantage dice or disadvantage dice.
 These dice are colored differently and replace regular Fudge dice when they are rolled.
 The player ignores any minus result on an advantage die and ignores any plus result on a disadvantage die.
 The two die types cancel each other out, so a player will never roll an advantage die and a disadvantage die in the same roll.

-A (dis)advantage die is worth roughly 1/3rd of a Fudge rank.
+A (dis)advantage die is worth roughly 1/3rd of a Fudge rank, and three or more (dis)advantages are converted to a single +/-1 modifier.
 Here are some rough guidelines for GMs:

 +/-3 modifier: an overwhelming modifier